 Reasonable Cause.
-An employee will be required to undergo immediate drug and alcohol testing in accordance with the following procedures if there is reasonable cause that the employee is under the influence of a drug and/or alcohol.
+An employee will be required to undergo immediate drug and blood alcohol testing in accordance with the following procedures if there is reasonable cause that the employee is under the influence of a drug and/or alcohol.
 Reasonable cause that an employee is under the influence of a drug and/or alcohol will be based on specific facts and/or reasonable inferences derived from those facts.
-Examples of circumstances, although not inclusive, which constitute a basis for determining reasonable cause are specified on the "Observation/Incident Report" included in Appendix D of this policy.
+Examples of circumstances, although not inclusive, which constitute a basis for determining reasonable cause are specified on the "Observation/Incident Report" included as part of this policy in Appendix G.

 Reasonable Cause.
 For purposes of this Agreement, “Reasonable Cause” is hereby defined as Agent’s failure to reasonably perform its duties and obligations in accordance with the terms and provisions of this Agreement, after Agent has actual notice that it has failed to reasonably perform any of said duties and obligations, or in the event Agent is adjudicated bankrupt or insolvent.

 Reasonable Cause.
 Any information from whatever source derived that may be interpreted by either party as a potential violation of any term herein defined.